tcheeric/nostr-client/README.md

 # nostr-client

-This is a test application for the nostr-client, utilizing the nostr-java library.
+This is a test application to demo the nostr-java library.

 ## Setup